earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 ## Optional Fields

-I also want to optionally let blog writers define some links to where else they can be found online.
-It will work like this:
+I also want to optionally attach links to authors in `authors.yaml`.
+It will look like this:

 ```
 Adam: